Inca Trail Altitude, Difficulty, and Weather

-The dry season is also the busiest time of year for the Inca Trail, so it's important to book your hike well in advance.
+The dry season is also the busiest time of year for the Inca Trail, so booking your hike well in advance is important.
 The trail can only accommodate a limited number of hikers daily, and spots fill up quickly.
 If you're set on hiking during the dry season, plan to book your hike at least six months in advance.

 Finally, be prepared for some crowds on the trail.
 The Inca Trail is one of the most popular hikes in the world, and during the dry season, it can be quite crowded.
 If you're looking for a more solitary experience, consider hiking one of the less crowded trails in Peru.

 - Pros, fewer chances of rain and a clear night sky